 Vaccines licensed in Australia which contain gelatin (porcine)

-If you have any concerns regarding a gelatin allergy please discuss with a healthcare professional.
+If you have any concerns regarding a gelatin allergy and immunisation, please discuss with a healthcare professional or immunisation specialist.

 - Children’s Hospital of Philadelphia: Vaccine Ingredients – Gelatin

 - World allergy organisation: Ask the expert MMR vaccine